Sara A. Joyner: Career

 Sara Joyner became a fighter pilot in 1996, flying an F/A-18 Hornet with VFA-147.
 She assumed command of Strike Fighter Squadron 105 from Commander Douglas C. Verissimo on 2 March 2007.
 She turned over command to Commander Thomas R. Tennant on 9 June 2008.

 Joyner later became deputy commander of Carrier Air Wing Three, assuming full command from Captain Michael S. Wallace on 4 January 2013.
 The air wing embarked on a deployment aboard on 22 July 2013.
 She commanded the air wing until relieved by Captain George Wikoff on 22 December 2013.

 In June 2018, Joyner became Director for Manpower and Personnel, J1 for the Joint Chiefs of Staff.
 In August 2019, she assumed command of Carrier Strike Group 2.
 Joyner was succeeded by Rear Admiral Richard J. Cheeseman at the end of April 2020.
 Joyner served as chief of legislative affairs for the Department of the Navy until May 2022.

 In April 2022, Joyner was nominated for promotion to vice admiral and assignment as director for force structure, resources and assessment of the Joint Staff (J8).
 She was promoted on 3 June 2022.

+Based on Joyner's having run a team that conducted classified war games and assessed new weapon systems, Gen. Dan Caine, chairman of the Joint Chiefs of Staff to whom Joyner reported, wanted her to be promoted to a high-profile Pentagon position.
+In 2025 Caine urged Defense Secretary Pete Hegseth to nominate her.
+Hegseth, who has objected to promotions he considers to be "diversity hire[s]," denied the promotion, because he was troubled by Joyner's having spoken at events to encourage female aviators and submariners, and her appearance in a Navy recruiting ad as the first woman to command a carrier air wing.
+Caine also asked John Phelan, then the Secretary of the Navy to try to persuade Hegseth, but Hegseth was not convinced.
+Joyner retired in the fall of 2025, as expected of senior officers who are not promoted.